 We serve children who are able to function in a family setting with support and structure.
 (This includes children with family conflicts, truancy, defiant and runaway behaviors; victims of physical and/or sexual abuse; minor delinquency, those with educable and trainable disabilities and children who have emotional disturbances.)
 Mother and child placements are also available.

 What makes us special is our unique approach to the process from first thought to welcoming a child into your home.
 We understand the process can be confusing and overwhelming for anyone, so we pride ourselves in providing step-by-step guidance and support.
 We take a realistic approach to answering all of your questions and concerns.
 We believe the only way to make the right decision for you and your family is to make an informed decision.

 Training and Support

-Individuals and families can be approved in as little as six to eight weeks to become resource parents.
-Families interested in adopting a child out of Foster Care can be dually certified to provide Foster Care and to become an adoptive parent.
+Individuals and families can be approved in as little as six to eight weeks to become Resource Parents.
 The process moves quickly, pending the completion of all safety and background requirements.
 We are committed to providing assistance and support every step of the way.